Here’s a Little Bit About Cranberry Township

-Cranberry Twp was founded in 1804 and was named for the native wild cranberries growing along Brush Creek.
-Today, Brush Creek flows through the Sherwood Oaks campus, but you will no longer find cranberry bushes on campus.
+Cranberry Township was founded in 1804 and was named for the native wild cranberries growing along Brush Creek.
+Today, Brush Creek flows through the Sherwood Oaks campus; but you will no longer find cranberry bushes on campus.

 You will, however, find cranberry plants flourishing a short distance away in the gardens at the Cranberry Municipal Building.
 Brush Creek winds through the upper campus, which is a wooded area with lovely trillium plants.
 Brush Creek feeds the two lakes that are situated on our 84 acre campus.

-Recently, Cranberry Twp approved a Bike and Pedestrian connection Plan that is designed to increase existing biking and walking trails, as well as link them with trails in neighboring communities.
+Recently, Cranberry Township approved a Bike and Pedestrian Connections Plan that is designed to increase existing biking and walking trails, as well as link them with trails in neighboring communities.
 Visit http://www.twp.cranberry.pa.us/ to view the Bike and Pedestrian Connection Plan.

-Frequently Sherwood Oaks invites Cranberry Twp officials to visit and discuss the larger community’s services and plans for the future.
+Frequently Sherwood Oaks invites Cranberry Township officials to visit and discuss the larger community’s services and plans for the future.

 One reason for the Township’s tremendous growth is its location.
 Serving as the intersection of Interstate 76 (the Pennsylvania Turnpike) and Interstate 79, Routes 19 and 228, Sherwood Oaks is accessible from virtually anywhere.
 The completion of Interstate 279 cut travel time to Pittsburgh to under half an hour.